abdelrhman-elnhas/abdelrhman-elnhas/README.md

 # 💫 About Me:
-3+ years of software engineering with experience in Frontend Development, proficient in crafting dynamic interfaces using Vanilla JavaScript and React.js.
+A Frontend Software Engineer with years of experience, proficient in crafting dynamic interfaces using Vanilla JavaScript and React.js.
 Experienced in Graphic Design and UI/UX Design, showcasing a blend of creativity and technical skills.
 Familiar with Backend Development basics for a comprehensive project perspective.
 A dedicated and ambitious individual with a profound passion for technology, especially programming.

 ## 🌐 Socials: